 Missy holds a B.A. degree in Business from the University of West Georgia, and numerous achievement awards through her work within Boys & Girls Clubs.
-Her husband, Mike is a LTC in the United States Army and they are the proud parents of two teenagers, Meghan 20 and Beau 19.
-Missy enjoys running, triathlons and watching her kids play soccer.
+Missy currently sits on several boards to include the United Way of Greater Atlanta and serves as a Trustee on the University of West Georgia Foundation board.

 Vice President of Evaluation & Measurement